John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 # Creating an Installer

+An installer is an application that takes care or installing all the pieces needed for your application to run for your users.
+It also allows the user to configure some details of the installation.

 ## Information you need for later

 ### Determining which architecture your application is built for (x32, x64)